 Mark C. Dawkins

-Dean and Distinguished Professor for Excellence, Coggin College of Business, University of North Florida
+Former Dean and Professor of Accounting, Coggin College of Business, University of North Florida

-Mark C. Dawkins joined the Board in 2016 and was appointed Dean and Distinguished Professor for Excellence of the Coggin College of Business at the University of North Florida in June of 2015.
-Prior to this appointment he was an Associate Professor of Accounting in the Terry College of Business at the University of Georgia (UGA), served as the Associate Dean for Academic Programs from 2008-2014, and served on the accounting faculty from 1994-2015.
+Mark C. Dawkins, Professor of Accounting, joined the Board in 2016 and served as Dean and Distinguished Professor for Excellence of the Coggin College of Business at the University of North Florida from June 2015-June 2020.
+Prior to this appointment he was an Associate Professor of Accounting in the Terry College of Business at the University of Georgia, served as the Associate Dean for Academic Programs from 2008-2014, and served on the accounting faculty from 1994-2015.
 He received his PhD in Accounting from Florida State University, MBA (finance) and MACC (auditing) degrees from the University of Florida, and a BS in Management from the Georgia Institute of Technology.

 Professor Dawkins’ research interests include bankruptcy, market effects of information asymmetry, and market reactions to information disclosures.
 His recent research focuses on evaluating alternative earnings metrics, assessing faculty publications, and connecting academic research to business practice.
 He has published in The Journal of Finance, the Journal of Financial & Quantitative Analysis, the Journal of Accounting, Auditing and Finance, the Journal of Business, Finance & Accounting, the Journal of Banking and Finance, Accounting Perspectives, the Journal of Managerial Issues, and other journals.